scrabbletank/farhome-rules/rulesdoc.md

 On hit inflicts poison 1, or poison 2 on a critical.
 The creature is dazed and their sight is reduced to 5 tiles while poisoned.
 Lasts for 10 minutes.

 ##### Fortify Mind Potion
-For the next 4 hours you add 1 superior die when rolling Intelligence, Willpower, Charisma saves and concentration checks.
+For the next 4 hours you add 1 superior die when rolling Intelligence, Willpower, Charisma and concentration saves.

 #### Healing Potions
 On use they heal 1 wound and 2 wound dice.
 Healing Potions come in different potencies, adding a wound and wound die for each bonus modifier.